brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 I quickly disabled the default action that Claude installs, because I don't need Claude to review my MRs. Instead I wrote my own action that took any Github Issue with a Claude tag on it, and had Claude reply or implement the Issue.
-This works well for many things, but it's not optimal because the models context is very limited and the interaction is asynchronous.
-I still use this approach for long running issues or research issues where I continuously update or has Claude update the ticket by adding new comments.
+This works well for many things, but it's not optimal because the model's context is very limited and the interaction is asynchronous.
+I still use this approach for long running issues or research issues where I continuously update or have Claude update the ticket by adding new comments.
 I need something more like the Claude CLI everywhere.

 # The work laptop
 My laptop at work isn't mine, it belongs to the work, and I keep a strict separation there even when working from home.
-But sometimes, it would be nice to securely open a tunnel home to fix something, like a short chat with Claude just have it setup a new service.
+But sometimes, it would be nice to securely open a tunnel home to fix something, like a short chat with Claude just have it set up a new service.
 As I've talked about [earlier](https://blog.brujordet.no/post/homelab/calling_home_for_safety_and_convenience/) I have my own setup to access my home services securely from wherever I am.
 But for that to work I would have to have a Wireguard config, and an ssh keypair available.
 I don't want to keep those on my work laptop, and I don't want to